|

 The pictures of each item are large and helpful.
 For more basics, the

--cropping photos and mats -using paper trimmers -adhering photos
+-using paper trimmers

--handwriting titles -using red-eye pens -cutting templates and
+-using red-eye pens

 shapes